junxit/us-congress-bills-111/metadata.md

 - 2009-12-10 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-12-10 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 419 - 0 (Roll no. 950). (text: CR 12/8/2009 H13574)
 - 2009-12-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 419 - 0 (Roll no. 950).(text: CR 12/8/2009 H13574)
+- 2009-12-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.